 When building the Elastic Path application Docker images, sets of configuration files from the deployment package are copied to the

-/ep/environments/ directory.
-When the Docker images are deployed, one of the sets of Elastic Path Commerce configuration files is selected by the
+/ep/environments/ directory on the Docker image.
+When you deploy the Docker images, one of the sets of Elastic Path Commerce configuration files is selected by the

 EP_COMMERCE_ENVNAME environment variable.
 The selected set of configuration files is copied to the